UMR-CNRM/vortex/sphinx/technical/fortran.rst

-Instead of starting from scratch, it is obviously possible to merge from a dictionnary of already defined :class:`~bronx.datagrip.namelist.NamelistBlock` values, but is also possible to provide the :class:`~common.data.namelists.NamelistContent` with a :class:`vortex.data.containers.Container` derived object:
+Instead of starting from scratch, it is obviously possible to merge from a dictionnary of already defined :class:`~bronx.datagrip.namelist.NamelistBlock` values, but is also possible to provide the :class:`~vortex.nwp.data.namelists.NamelistContent` with a :class:`vortex.data.containers.Container` derived object:

 .. code-block:: python

   >>> from vortex import toolbox
   >>> fc = toolbox.container(file='namelistfc')
-  >>> from common.data.namelists import NamelistContent
+  >>> from vortex.nwp.data.namelists import NamelistContent
   >>> nc = NamelistContent()
   >>> nc.slurp(fc)
   >>> len(nc)